IBM/istio101/gitbook/overview/deploy-guestbook.md

     Output:
     ```shell
     NAME                            READY     STATUS    RESTARTS   AGE
-    redis-master-4sswq              1/1       Running   0          5d
+    redis-master-4sswq              2/2       Running   0          5d
-    redis-slave-kj8jp               1/1       Running   0          5d
+    redis-slave-kj8jp               2/2       Running   0          5d
-    redis-slave-nslps               1/1       Running   0          5d
+    redis-slave-nslps               2/2       Running   0          5d
     ```

 ## Sidecar injection

 In Kubernetes, a sidecar is a utility container in the pod, and its purpose is to support the main container.
 For Istio to work, Envoy proxies must be deployed as sidecars to each pod of the deployment.
 There are two ways of injecting the Istio sidecar into a pod: manually using the istioctl CLI tool or automatically using the Istio Initializer.
-In this exercise, we will use the manual injection.
-Manual injection modifies the controller configuration, e.g. deployment.
-It does this by modifying the pod template spec such that all pods for that deployment are created with the injected sidecar.
+If we followed step 9 in the Setup Steps we should have automatic sidecar injection enabled already.
+If not we can always inject the sidecar manually.

 ## Install the Guestbook app with manual sidecar injection